 People with chronic kidney disease (CKD) often have trouble falling asleep and staying asleep.
 Your physical and mental health can contribute to your sleep problems.
-Common causes for disrupted sleep patterns in kidney disease patients include: restless leg syndrome, sleep apnea, inadequate dialysis clearance, emotions, changes in sleep patterns, and caffeine.
+These are some common causes for disrupted sleep patterns in kidney disease patients.

-Sleep apnea is a sleep disorder.
-It is a condition that causes your breathing to be interrupted or stopped during sleep.
-Breathing can stop for more than 10 seconds while you are in a deep sleep.
+Sleep apnea causes your breathing to be interrupted or stopped for more than 10 seconds while you’re in a deep sleep.
 These non-breathing intervals are called apneas.
-They are usually followed by sudden attempts by your body to breathe.
-One of the symptoms of apnea is snoring.
 Patients with sleep apnea often snore heavily.
 The snores continue until breathing is interrupted or stops, which signals an apnea.
 The person will then snort or gasp to take in air and the snoring continues until the next apnea.
-Many patients do not remember the apneas they experienced during the night.
-However, because their sleep is interrupted, they will often feel tired and drowsy during the day.

-A slight or complete obstruction to the airways can cause sleep apnea.
-This blockage can be in your mouth, nose or throat.
 A doctor can determine if you have sleep apnea by conducting a physical exam and a sleep study.
-If you are diagnosed with apnea, your doctor can discuss treatment options with you.

 A build up of waste in the blood can cause you to feel ill and uncomfortable.
 This could make sleeping difficult.
-If you are on peritoneal dialysis, your doctor will occasionally test your dialysate to make sure it is pulling enough waste and toxins from your body.
+If you’re on peritoneal dialysis (PD), your doctor will occasionally test your dialysate to make sure it is pulling enough waste and toxins from your body.

 Worry, anxiety and sadness can keep you up at night.
-Also, if you find yourself able to fall asleep, but then awaken in the early morning hours unable to return to sleep, this is a sign of clinical depression.
-Talk with your doctors and social worker.
-They are there to help.
 If your sadness, anxiety or depression lasts more than two weeks, tell your doctor immediately.

-Caffeine is a stimulant; it jump starts your body, making you feel more alert and less tired.
-Many people drink caffeinated coffee, tea or sodas in the morning to wake up, especially if they have not had restful sleep the night before.
-This lack of sleep can lead to tiredness later in the day.
-Some people reach for a late afternoon caffeine “pick me up.”
-Unfortunately, too much caffeine late in the day can affect your ability to fall asleep later that night.
+Caffeine is a stimulant; it jump starts your body, making you feel more alert.
+Many people drink caffeinated beverages in the morning to wake up, and then reach for a late afternoon caffeine “pick me up.”
+Unfortunately, too much caffeine late in the day can affect your ability to fall asleep at night.
 In the morning, the caffeine cycle starts again.

-Patients who depend on Continuous Cycler-Assisted Peritoneal Dialysis or Nocturnal Intermittent Peritoneal Dialysis may find the cycler noises wake them up.
-Sometimes the sensation of the exchanges can awaken them from sleep.
+Patients who depend on Continuous Cycler-Assisted PD or Nocturnal Intermittent PD may find the cycler noises wake them up.

-Many patients grow accustomed to the sounds and sensations of the cycler over time.
+Many patients grow accustomed to the sounds.
 But if you are losing sleep because of this type of treatment, talk to your doctor about alternatives.

-The following are things you can do if you experience sleeplessness.
-If you have insomnia for more than a week, check with your doctor.
+The following are things you can do if you experience sleeplessness:

 Exercise can help you feel tired so that you can fall asleep faster and sleep soundly.
 Ask your doctor about starting an exercise program.
-He can recommend a program based on your physical abilities and current state of health.
-Try not to exercise two hours or less before bedtime.
-This can prevent some people from falling asleep.
+They can recommend a program based on your physical abilities and current state of health.

 You can train your body to get the right amount of sleep each night.
 This means keeping to a sleep schedule.
 You should go to bed at the same time each night and wake up at the same time each morning.